New British TV Series From 2022: BBC, ITV, Channel 4, Sky, Netflix, Prime Video & Britbox

-Line of Duty‘s Vicky McClure plays bomb disposal expert Lana Washington in this new ITV thriller from the Jed Mercurio stable.
+Line of Duty‘s Vicky McClure played bomb disposal expert Lana Washington in this new ITV thriller from the Jed Mercurio stable.
 Written by Daniel Brierley and executive produced by Mercurio, it’s the story of a front-line bomb disposal pro whose squad is pushed to the limits tackling a terrorist threat to London.
 Read our reviews here, and look out for Series 2 when it arrives.

-Laurence Rickard and Ben Willbond of Ghosts and Horrible Histories fame have written a two hour sci-fi comedy special that’s coming to Dave in 2022.
-It’s set in a post alien-invasion world and “explores the culture clash between humankind and its new alien masters, who are trying to make sense of a confusing planet,” according to the official announcement.
-The cast, featuring Taskmaster favourite Mike Wozniak, the brilliant Ellie White and Vicki Pepperdine, Rob Delaney and loads of great names, is pictured above.
+Laurence Rickard and Ben Willbond of Ghosts and Horrible Histories fame wrote this two-hour sci-fi comedy special that aired on Dave in November.
+It’s set in a post alien-invasion world and “explores the culture clash between humankind and its new alien masters, who are trying to make sense of a confusing planet”.
+The cast featured Taskmaster favourite Mike Wozniak, the brilliant Ellie White and Vicki Pepperdine, Rob Delaney and loads of great names.
+Read our review here.

 Why Didn’t They Ask Evans?
 (April)

-Hugh Laurie (pictured above in BBC political drama Roadkill) has adapted Agatha Christie’s 1934 novel as a Britbox original.
+Hugh Laurie adapted Agatha Christie’s 1934 novel as this Britbox original.
 It’s the story of a vicar’s son and socialite duo played by Will Poulter and Lucy Boynton, who become amateur detectives and set out to solve a crime when they discover a dying man asking the titular question.
-Production began in June 2021, with a very fine British comedy cast, and the adaptation is due to air exclusively on Britbox in Spring 2022, where it’s currently available to stream.
+With a very fine British comedy cast, the adaptation aired exclusively on Britbox in Spring 2022, where it’s currently available to stream.